 Let's Start at the Beginning

-One thing I wrote during this time, was my dream to travel the world and I wanted to do it in a very specific way.
+One day I wrote down this dream I had that I wouldn't let go of.
+I had a vivid dream to travel the world and I wanted to do it in a very specific way.
 First, I would take my car across the US and into Canada, then the West Coast down into Mexico.
-I would then continue through South America until I reached the southern tip, sell my vehicle and buy a plane ticket over to the southern tip of Africa.
+Then continue through South America until I reached the southern tip, sell my vehicle and buy a plane ticket over to the southern tip of Africa.
 I would get a motorcycle and travel my way up North, entering Europe as I work my way through the Mediterranean and northern areas, crossing into Russia, dropping into the Middle East and onwards towards Tibet and China.
 From there, I would travel South through Malasia, India, and the surrounding countries until once again, buying a plane ticket arriving to Australia, finishing in New Zealand.

 I asked Anna on our first date if they had good knees.
 They said, "Yes, why?"
 Smiling, I answered, "I have a lot of hoops."